Camp Nelson National Monument

 Camp Nelson National Monument, formerly the Camp Nelson Civil War Heritage Park, is a 525 acre national monument, historical museum and park located in southern Jessamine County, Kentucky, United States, 20 mi south of Lexington, Kentucky.
 The American Civil War era camp was established in 1863 as a depot for the Union Army during the Civil War.
 It became a recruiting ground for new soldiers from Eastern Tennessee and enslaved people, many of whom had fled their living conditions to be soldiers.

 On October 26, 2018, President Donald Trump proclaimed the site as Camp Nelson National Monument, the 418th unit of the National Park Service (NPS) system.
-The forested portion overlooking Hickman Creek was funded by the Office of Kentucky Nature Preserves' Kentucky Heritage Land Conservation Fund.
+The Office of Kentucky Nature Preserves' Kentucky Heritage Land Conservation Fund funded the forested portion overlooking Hickman Creek.

+The American Battlefield Trust and its partners joined forces in 2018 to help preserve more than 380 acres of Camp Nelson.